Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 #### 3. How I trained my model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The first architecture I tried was the shown above but without Dropout.
+The first architecture I tried was the LeNet architecture because it is small in term of memory footprint and is made to recognize objects in images.

+![alt text][image5]

+the shown above but without Dropout.
 By optimizing the hyperparameter - Epoch, Batchsize and learning rate - it was not possible to achieve an validation accuracy above 0.93.
 To train the model I choosed the following hyperparameter values

 * Epoch: from 15  to 70
 * Batchsize: from 64  to 196